 Arts and crafts aren’t just great for rainy day fun, and when the sun is out, it’s a great time to grab some sidewalk chalk and Baby’s hand, and start an outdoor art adventure!
-Big, round sticks of chalk are the easiest for Baby to hold or use at this point in her development.
+Big, round sticks of chalk are the easiest for Baby to hold or use at this point in their development.

 Whether you think of yourself as an artist or not, there’s a good chance you have years’ more experience drawing stick figures than Baby does.
-You can show her how to draw simple shapes that represent things she recognizes, like a house, a car, a flower.
+You can show them how to draw simple shapes that represent things they recognize, like a house, a car, a flower.
 If Baby is learning about colors, letters, or counting, you can ask questions about it, like “how many flowers did we draw?” or “What color is the house?” engaging your child’s burgeoning curiosity about math and basic reading skills.

-One way you can help Baby start to make the connection between drawing and the objects the drawing represent is by having her outline objects, like a ball or a shovel, or your hand.
+One way you can help Baby start to make the connection between drawing and the objects the drawing represent is by having them outline objects, like a ball or a shovel, or your hand.
 Lay down your hand down and have your child try to trace your hand, or her hand.
 Take turns outlining each other, and prepare to wear a matching mess!

-While showing your toddler how to draw simple, fun, pictures can be a great, interactive way to use chalk together, there’s really nothing like seeing what she will come up with on her own.
-She may still default to scribbles, but since she’s getting older, there’s a good chance she may be starting to draw pictures that are meant to represent something.
+While showing your toddler how to draw simple, fun, pictures can be a great, interactive way to use chalk together, there’s really nothing like seeing what they will come up with on their own.
+They may still default to scribbles, but since they're getting older, there’s a good chance they may be starting to draw pictures that are meant to represent something.

 Drawing a playground